great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql.md

 To configure `Splitting`, specify a dimension (i.e., `column_name` or `column_names`), the method of splitting, and parameters to be used by the specified splitting method.

-For the present example, we can split according to the "pickup_datetime" column parsed to the date level precision and thus obtain batches containing the taxi rides data for each day found in the available data:
+For the present example, we can split according to the `pickup_datetime` column parsed to the date level precision and thus obtain batches containing the taxi rides data for each day found in the available data:

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/sql_database/yaml_example.py#L112-L116